benmccormick/benmccormick.github.io/pages/posts/the-debugging-toolbox.md

 date: "2014-08-19 11:35:00+00:00"
 layout: "post"
 path: "/2014/08/19/the-debugging-toolbox"
+category: "software-productivity"
 pageViews: "819"
 last30pageViews: "3"
 ---

 Do you know a *Problem Solver*?
 They're the ones who can take a crazy, vague bug report from a client and come up with a fix in an hour.
 The ones who everybody else asks for help when the project deadline is creeping up.
 The ones who get shipped out to the client site when the field team is out of their depth.
 In school they were the person you called at 1AM the night before your project was due, hoping for a miracle.

 I'm guessing you can think of somebody.
 Problem solving is a valuable gift, something that stands out.
 But the truth is, all software developers should be problem solvers.
 It's a key part of our jobs.
 We just happen to call it debugging.